Tulelake, California: Geography

-Tulelake is located near the Siskiyou-Modoc County line.
-At the northwest corner of the Great Basin and Range.
+Tulelake is located near the Siskiyou-Modoc County line, at the northwestern corner of the Great Basin and Range.

-According to the United States Census Bureau, the city has a total area of 0.4 sqmi, 99.42% of it land and 0.58% of it water.
+According to the United States Census Bureau, the city has a total area of 0.4 sqmi, of which 99.42% is land and 0.58% is water.

 Climate

 Tulelake has a steppe climate (BSk) according to the Köppen climate classification system.